 Changing your name or gender

-Note that using a different version of your name on your degree certificate to that on other forms of identification may cause you difficulties in future.
+Note that using a different version of your name on your degree certificate to that shown on other forms of identification may cause you difficulties in future.
 You are responsible for making changes to other forms of identification.